-We also ensure that information about collective worship is included in the school prospectus and / or on the school website.
+We also ensure that information about collective worship is included in the school prospectus / website.

 How Collective worship is organised:

 Leadership

 • Daily worship is led by the headteacher, a member of staff, a member of the clergy or local church, pupils or individual visitors or teams (e.g. Open the Book)